cognitedata/cognite-sdk-python/docs/source/cognite.rst

 ------------------------
 Use this code to instantiate a client and get your login status.
 CDF returns an object with attributes that describe which project and service account your API key belongs to.
 The client_name is used to give a unique identifier to the client.
 You can choose any string for the client_name.
-The client_name can also be provided through the :code: `COGNITE_CLIENT_NAME` environment variable.
+You can also provide the client_name through the :code: `COGNITE_CLIENT_NAME` environment variable.
 All examples in this documentation assumes that `COGNITE_CLIENT_NAME` has been set.

 .. code:: python